The World IT Project finds New Zealand base at Victoria

-Two Victoria University of Wellington researchers are leading New Zealand's involvement in a landmark, worldwide research project into the IT industry.
+Victoria Business School researchers are leading New Zealand's involvement in a landmark, worldwide research project into the IT industry.

-Dr Jocelyn Cranefield and Dr Gillian Oliver from Victoria’s School of Information Management will be joined by Dr Zlatko Kovacic of the Open Polytechnic to oversee New Zealand’s participation in the World IT Project.
+Dr Jocelyn Cranefield from the School of Information Management will be joined by Dr Zlatko Kovacic of the Open Polytechnic and Dr Gillian Oliver, formerly from Victoria Business School and now at Monash University, to oversee New Zealand's participation in the World IT Project.

 They are among 87 researchers from 47 countries who will assist in conducting nationwide surveys designed to identify and examine critical IT issues faced by firms and their employees.